 Give the inside collar and cuff areas extra attention.
 This reduces the build-up of natural oils from the contact with skin.

 Unfortunately due to shipping restrictions, the aerosol is only available to purchase in our stores.
-We pre-protect all online orders of nubuck and suede garments before despatch – and ready to wear.
+We pre-protect all online orders of nubuck and suede garments before despatch – so they are ready to wear as soon as you receive them.

 Use the Lakeland Leather Nubuck & Suede Cleaning Cloth regularly to enhance the nap and prevent marks from penetrating into the skin.
 Don’t rub too hard, or you will smooth out the nap, and the jacket will take on a shiny appearance.